gamingwithevets/rbeditor/README.md

 | Vietnamese | Beta 1.0.0 |

 # Running and building from source code
-If you're just wanting to run RBEditor, download the appropriate EXE file in [the Releases page]((../../releases/latest)).
+If you're just wanting to run RBEditor, download the appropriate EXE file in [the Releases page](../../releases/latest).

+For builds without EXE files, you can follow the steps below to build from source code.
+Note that this requires a little bit of technical knowledge!

 ## Requirements
 These are the minimum requirements to run and build RBEditor from source code:
 - At least [Python 3.6.0](https://www.python.org/downloads/release/python-360/)
 - [The WMI module](https://pypi.org/project/WMI/)
+- [The Requests library](https://pypi.org/project/requests/) (required to check for updates on versions [0.2.1](../../releases/tag/v0.2.1) and older)
-- [The PyInstaller module](https://pypi.org/project/pyinstaller/) (note: not required if you don't need to build)
+- [The PyInstaller module](https://pypi.org/project/pyinstaller/) (not required if you don't need to build)
-- At least Windows Vista (note: RBEditor **cannot** be run on Unix-based systems)
+- At least Windows Vista (note: RBEditor **cannot** be run or built on Unix-based systems)

 However, to get the best experience possible, here are the recommended requirements:
 - At least [Python 3.7.6](https://www.python.org/downloads/release/python-376/)
 - [The WMI module](https://pypi.org/project/WMI/)
+- [The Requests library](https://pypi.org/project/requests/) (required to check for updates on versions [0.2.1](../../releases/tag/v0.2.1) and older)
-- [The `natsort` module](https://pypi.org/project/natsort/) (note: requires Python 3.7+; required to use natural sorting)
+- [The `natsort` module](https://pypi.org/project/natsort/) (requires Python 3.7 and newer; required to use natural sorting on versions [1.0.0-dev2](../../releases/tag/v1.0.0-dev2) and newer)
-- [The PyInstaller module](https://pypi.org/project/pyinstaller/) (note: not required if you don't need to build)
+- [The PyInstaller module](https://pypi.org/project/pyinstaller/) (not required if you don't need to build)
-- At least Windows Vista (note: RBEditor **cannot** be run on Unix-based systems)
+- At least Windows Vista (note: RBEditor **cannot** be run or built on Unix-based systems)

-If you are willing to build a binary for use by the public, I used a **Windows Vista x64 virtual machine** equipped with **Python 3.7.6 x64 and x86**, both with **WMI, `natsort` and PyInstaller**.
+If you are willing to build a binary for use by the public, I used a **Windows Vista x64 virtual machine** equipped with **Python 3.7.6 x64 and x86**, both with **WMI, Requests, `natsort` and PyInstaller**.
-- The need for Windows Vista is because binaries built on a Windows version will only work on that version and beyond.
-So Windows Vista binaries can run on Vista and higher, but Windows 10 and 11 binaries can only run on 10 and 11 and not older versions.
+- The need for Windows Vista is because binaries built on a Windows version will only work on that version and beyond (except for Windows 11; binaries compiled on Windows 11 will work on Windows 10).
 - The two architectures are to obviously compile both x64 and x86 binaries.

 ## Building
 **Step 0:** Download the repository
 Pick your favorite method!
-You can pick either `git clone`, downloading a ZIP file or other means.
+You can pick either `git clone` (if you have Git installed), downloading a ZIP file or other means.

 **Step 1:** Install the modules
 Open a command prompt at the root of the repo directory and run `python -m pip install -r requirements.txt`.
-This will install the WMI module.
+This will install all the modules needed to run RBEditor with the best experience.

 Make sure to also run `python -m pip install pyinstaller` to install PyInstaller as well!
+For convenience, I added the `wheel` package so PyInstaller will install faster.

 **Step 2:** Test it
 Run `python main.py`.
 Check that everything works.